-The COVID Task Force consists of Rev. Paul Beckel; Board members, Murray Bennett and Bharti Kirchner; Deb Cruz, Kathy Wahto, and Ken Gass.
-Lisa Moss and Jim Reimer have attended our meetings.
+The COVID Task Force consists of Rev. Paul Beckel; Board members, Murray Bennett and Bharti Kirchner; Deb Cruz, Kathy Wahto, Lisa Moss and Ken Gass.
+Jim Reimer has been invited as a technical resource.
 Initially, we met weekly, and now we convene on an as-needed basis.
 Highlights of our activities are given below.

-We’re considering redoing the ventilation in the older parts of the building, especially the sanctuary, as well as the newer areas such as the social hall.
+We’re considering redoing the ventilation in the older parts of the building, especially the sanctuary, as well as the newer areas such as the social hall and classrooms.
 Potential problem spots include the bathrooms, which have low ceilings and are enclosed spaces.
-The coat closet also falls in this category.
+The coat closet falls in this category.
 The elevator has been checked and its status has proven to be satisfactory.
 We’re examining entry and exit protocols for safety.

 Please watch this space for further COVID updates.